 Jan-May, 1854 – 1854 Congress debates Kansas-Nebraska Bill.
-President Pierce signs bill creating two Territories on May 31.
+President Pierce signed the bill creating two Territories on May 31.

 March 1854 – Manhattan is founded by Isaac T. Goodnow.

-Clarina Nichols arrives to urge Kansas state constitution, when written, to give women equal rights.
+Clarina Nichols arrives to urge the Kansas state constitution, when written, to give women equal rights.